testSheG/academic-kickstart-2/content/home/experience.md

   description = """As a Senior Research Fellow - Level C/6 - Highest level
-(Research Associate Professor in the US) in Cyber Security, within the Department of Computer Science and Information Technology at La Trobe University, Australia, I currently lead the Usable Security Engineering Research Group USERGroup) in the Optus La Trobe Cyber Security Research Hub.
-My research group consists of 3 full-time PhD researchers, 2 Master of Researchers and industry partners i.e. NAB, Optus, Secure Code Warrior and CSIRO's Data61.
-Besides, I currently collaborate with several researchers and academics on various projects from the University of Adelaide, University of Sydney, King's College London (Co-supervise a PhD thesis of Joseph Shams with Associate Professor Jose Such), University of Northumbria and the University of Waterloo.
-I daily supervise students' thesis research and write grant proposals in the area of usable security and privacy.
-I assist with brainstorming thesis direction, study design, ethics applications, research method, system implementation, and writing up results.
-I also oversee student progress through weekly meetings and provided feedback on the research work.
+(Research Associate Professor in the US) in Cyber Security, within the Department of Computer Science and Information Technology at La Trobe University, Australia,

   Responsibilities include:

   * Analysing